vishwaskarale83/crypto-processor/README.md

-# CryptoKnight Processor
+# Crypto Processor

 A hardware cryptographic processor combining a custom RISC processor with AES-128 and RSA-512 encryption/decryption accelerators.

 ## Overview

-The CryptoKnight processor is a Verilog-based system-on-chip that provides:
+The Crypto processor is a Verilog-based system-on-chip that provides:
 - Custom RISC processor with crypto-specific instruction set
 - Hardware-accelerated AES-128 encryption/decryption
 - Hardware-accelerated RSA-512 encryption/decryption